ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

             });
 ```

 __Note:__ There are some security implications when using a simple string like this, as it is only "security by obscurity".
 However, it is hard to do something more secure in an unauthenticated situation.
-And also, worst case is that someone can see someone elses shopping cart if they can guess another users 30 character string
+And also, worst case is that someone can see someone else's shopping cart if they can guess another user's 30-character string.

 Once you have access to the grain, you can simply go ahead and call the `AddItem()` method